rammohan3975-max/Agentic-AI-prototypes/Novel generator/README.md

-IN USING THE CODE IN THIS EXAMPLE APP, YOU RELEASE GREGORY LAFRANCE AND ANY ORGANIZATIONS ASSOCIATED WITH HIM FROM ANY LIABILITY RELATED TO FEES FOR TOKEN USAGE OR ANY OTHER FEES OR PENALTIES INCURRED.

 This app is an example of performing deep research using the OpenAI Agent SDK.

 It enables you to easily generate novels.